-EasyEd’s note: When doing bowhunting trade shows, such as the Eastern Traditional Bowhunters Rendezvous in PA, I often demonstrate how easy it is to get a “scary” edge on a blade.
-Most people are skeptical at first until they see me sharpen everything from a Howard Hill to a Wensel Woodsman.
-However, the clincher is my demonstration of sharpening a butter knife to a razor edge.
+EasyEd's note: When doing bowhunting trade shows, such as the Eastern Traditional Bowhunters Rendezvous in PA, I often demonstrate how easy it is to get a "e;scary"e; edge on a blade.
+Most people are skeptical at first until they see me sharpen a butter knife to a hair shaving edge.
 If a Butter Knife can be sharpened to shave hair off my forearm imagine how easy it is to get a broadhead sharp.

 Alaska Bowhunting Supply Exclusive!